 1. First, discuss this idea with a parent:

-When you and your best friend met, what was it that drew you to him/her?
-As you have grown in your friendship, how have your similarities and differences made your friendship better?
+When you and ___ meet?
+What was it that drew you to him/her?
+As you have grown in your relationship?
+How have your similarities and differences made your relationship better?

-2. As you discuss, answer these CQs to help you add detail to your graphic organizer:
+2. As you discuss, answer these CQs to add detail to your graphic organizer:

 How do the two of you compare and contrast in appearance?
 Family?
 Personality?